-- 56. In compliance with Section 30(1) of the PGA a Board Member ceases to hold office upon death or - (a) If the Lieutenant Governor in Council, by order, terminates the appointment of a Lay Board Member or; - (b) If a Registrant Board Member - i.
-Contravenes a term of the Oath of Office; - ii.
-Contravenes a provision of the PGA, the Regulations, or these Bylaws; - iii.
-Contravenes a provision of another provincial or federal enactment; - iv.
-Becomes bankrupt or; - v.
-If the individual ceases to be a Registrant and; - vi.
-If, after 14 days notice to the respective Registrant Board Member, the Board by a resolution passed by a vote of at least 2/3 of the other Board Members voting on the resolution at a duly constituted meeting of the Board, considers that the circumstances described in this subsection are sufficiently serious to justify the removal of the respective Registrant Board Member.
+- 58. In compliance with Section 30(1) of the PGA a Councillor ceases to hold office upon death or - (a) if the Lieutenant Governor in Council, by order, terminates the appointment of a Lay Councillor or; - (b) if a Registrant Councillor - i. contravenes a term of the Oath of Office; - ii. contravenes a provision of the PGA, the Regulations, or these Bylaws; - iii. contravenes a provision of another provincial or federal enactment; - iv. becomes bankrupt or; - v. if the individual ceases to be a Registrant and; - vi. if, after 14 days notice to the respective Registrant Councillor, Council by a resolution passed by a vote of at least 2/3 of the other Councillors voting on the resolution at a duly constituted meeting of Council, considers that the circumstances described in this subsection are sufficiently serious to justify the Registrant Councillor's removal.